Is Britain really one of the best places in the world to start a business? And how many startups are there in a given year here?

 That’s something to shout about, right?
 Here are some viewpoints from myself and a good friend Hana Bednarova on that important first year in a start up.

-Start Up Aspiration in 2020
+Start Up Aspiration in the UK

 How many people actually have any desire at all to become the start ups of tomorrow?

 We surveyed 1,000 UK employed adults using Google Surveys in January 2020.
-WE asked a simple question:
+We asked a simple question:

 “Do you want to start your own business.”